Discover more from Tech World With Milan Newsletter

 You are using second-level thinking to make decisions.
 I’d like you to practice thinking about your thought processes and knowledge.
 Don't just jump to the most obvious conclusion.
 The thing about your blind spots and what info you are missing is.

-Celebrating your success - It's essential to recognize and celebrate your accomplishments, no matter how small they may be.
+Celebrating your success—It's essential to recognize and celebrate your accomplishments, no matter how small.
 Remember to acknowledge your achievements and credit yourself for your hard work.

-Focusing on learning and growth - Instead of worrying about perfection, focus on learning and growing.
+Focusing on learning and growth—Instead of worrying about perfection, focus on learning and growing.
 Embrace challenges and view mistakes as opportunities to learn and improve.
-It is essential to have a Growth mindset here.
+A growth mindset is essential here.

 Seeking feedback - Actively seek feedback from others, especially those who are more knowledgeable or skilled in a particular area.

-And remember not to compare yourself to others.
-This is the source of all unhappiness for people.
+Remember not to compare yourself to others.
+Comparing yourself is the source of all unhappiness.
 Everyone has their path, and you need to follow yours.

 References